 By Guest blogger, Dr. Anthony Muhammad, Author and Leadership Consultant.
-He will be speaking at a VIP Leadership Summit event sponsored by the Center for Reading Recovery and Literacy Collaborative.
-This event is being held May 15, 2017 at the DoubleTree in Westborough, MA.
-It is an invitation only event designed to offer an opportunity for school leadership to discuss transforming school culture to build teacher leadership and improve student outcomes.
-Please contact email@example.com for more information.
+He is the keynote speaker at our Complimentary VIP Leadership Summit event hosted by the Center for Reading Recovery and Literacy Collaborative.
+This event is being held on May 15, 2017.
+This invitation only event will offer an opportunity for school leadership to discuss transforming school culture to build teacher leadership and improve student outcomes.
+Please email firstname.lastname@example.org for more information.

 Change is a very difficult process, but it is the catalyst to continuous improvement.
 It tests our ability as professionals at many different levels.
 Sometimes, when things get too challenging, we tend to look for short-cuts or we quietly surrender.
 We live in a political climate that demands that we change, whether we choose to or not, but I have found that some organizations are good at creating the illusion of change, rather than being fully involved in the process of change.
 There are a three key phrases which clearly indicate that an organization is not fully committed to the change process.

 This phrase is a code for; “we have a lot of opposition to this idea and we are afraid to make people too uncomfortable and release an onslaught of political and social opposition.”
 I recently worked with a school that has been involved with the implementation of the Professional Learning Community (PLC) process for three years.
 They have created collaborative teams and they have designated time for those collaborative teams to meet.
 They have created district-wide formative assessments that are administered four times per year.
 These milestones were reached in the first year of the process.
 So, I asked about PLC Questions #3 and #4 which address systems of student intervention and enrichment, and the room got very quiet.
 When people finally began to speak, each answer began with the phrase “we are having conversations.”
 If your district is “having conversations,” the change process has stalled.